-For purposes of the Plan, there is a need to be able to focus management efforts into known areas of core koala habitat, while also enabling the dynamic between occupied and unoccupied areas of preferred koala habitat to be managed as single landscape units for planning purposes.
+management efforts into known areas of core koala habitat, while also enabling the dynamic between occupied and unoccupied areas of preferred koala habitat to be managed as single landscape units for planning purposes.
 The best way to achieve this is to use a precinct-based approach.
-Precinct boundaries have been aligned with CLEP 2015 planning boundaries to identify areas under the planning control of Council that are considered capable of assisting the long-term survival of koalas, given effective management of their habitat, protection from threats such as domestic dog attack and cars and enhancement of a suitable network of habitat linkages to assist the free movement of animals.
+Precinct boundaries have been aligned with CLEP 2015 planning boundaries to identify areas under the planning control of Council that are considered capable of assisting the long-term survival of koalas, given effective management of their habitat, protection from threats such as domestic dog habitat linkages to assist the free movement of animals.
 The key determinants of KMPs, primarily based on the underlying principles of core koala habitat as defined by SEPP 44 are:

-- evidence of generational persistence (ie historical koala records) for at least the three most recent koala generations - evidence indicating the presence of one or more resident koala populations (including breeding females). - (i) Within the broader context established by Part 3 of the Plan, the underlying objectives for the KMPs are to assist broader management and conservation efforts across the lands to which the plan applies by optimising the amount of koala-friendly habitat (including fire management and connectivity issues) and reducing the incidence of mortalities due to vehicle-strike and domestic dog attack. - (ii) Four KMPs are recognised for purposes of the plan, the boundaries of which are illustrated in Figure 5.2.
+- evidence of generational persistence (ie historical - koala populations (including breeding females). - (i) Within the broader context established by Part 3 of the Plan, the underlying objectives for the KMPs are to assist broader management and conservation efforts across the lands to which the plan applies by optimising the amount of koala-friendly habitat (including fire management and connectivity issues) and reducing the incidence of mortalities due to vehicle-strike and domestic dog attack. - (ii) Four KMPs are recognised for purposes of the plan, the boundaries of which are illustrated in Figure 5.2.
 Further details are as follows: